Brands & content that

 • Know your ingredients + how they complement and offset one another, then look for ways to tweak them to an improved result.

-• Master your tools, definitely, yet be open to and experiment with possible alternatives.
-Who knows, you might stumble onto something fabulous.
+• Master your tools, definitely, yet be open to and experiment with possible alternatives — you might stumble onto something fabulous.

 • Understand and celebrate your audience's preferences and expectations.
 That said, consider taking your audience a breath, even two, past their tried and true comfort zone.